-The amended claim set submitted at the oral proceedings before the Board responded to objections raised when the appellant was summoned to oral proceedings in relation to the present case, its copending parent application and the copending divisional applications.
+The amendments submitted at the oral proceedings before the Board responded to objections raised when the appellant was summoned to oral proceedings in relation to the present case and its copending divisional applications, in particular application

+No. 00 110 655.8 (T 411/03).
 One of those objections was that the description presented the file contents clipboard format and the file group descriptor clipboard format as closely interrelated.
-Since these formats were considered as essential to each other, it was not surprising that the appellant joined them to form the amended claim 1 which has been distinguished from claim 1 of the parent application by the inclusion of further details.
+Since these formats were considered as essential to each other, it was not surprising that the appellant joined them to form the amended claim 1.